johnathan-convertino-afrl/open1553/README.md

 included in the same folder.

 The reference base image file is included for SDCARD imaging.
 (2019_R1-2020_06_22.img.xz)

+Tips: Build the axisfifo driver, then move it to your SDCARD in a folder of your choosing.
+Boot said card and run 'insmod /path/to/axisfifo.ko'.
+If you have data being fed to the pmod
+you can cat it out.
+Though the device returns a \r character and not \n.
+Just use tr to fix
+this.
+Aka 'tr '\r' '\n'' this replaces returns with newline characters.

 ### DIRECTORIES
 #### hardware